Last updated on 2026-05-15

 Graduates of the Refrigeration and Air Conditioning Technician program can pursue various career paths in Canada, including:

-• Refrigeration Technician: Specializes in installing and maintaining refrigeration systems in various settings.
+- Refrigeration Technician: Specializes in installing and maintaining refrigeration systems in various settings, ensuring optimal performance and compliance with safety standards.

-• Air Conditioning Mechanic: Focuses on the installation and repair of air conditioning systems in residential and commercial buildings.
+- Air Conditioning Technician: Focuses on the installation and repair of air conditioning systems, providing comfort in residential and commercial buildings.

-• HVACR Sales Representative: Works in sales for heating, ventilation, air conditioning, and refrigeration systems.
+- HVACR Sales Representative: Works in sales for heating, ventilation, air conditioning, and refrigeration systems, providing expertise to customers and businesses.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.